MoriatyK95/stripe-press-bookstore/README.md

     STRIPE_PUBLISHABLE_KEY=your_publishable_key
     STRIPE_SECRET_KEY=your_secret_key
     ```
-3. Use the provided script to install dependencies and start both the server and client concurrently:
+3. Make the `start.sh` script executable:
     ```sh
+    chmod +x start.sh
+    ```
+4. Use the provided script to install dependencies and start both the server and client concurrently:
+    ```sh
     ./start.sh
     ```
-4. Open your browser and navigate to `http://localhost:3000` to see the application running.
+5. Open your browser and navigate to `http://localhost:3000` to see the application running.

 ## How Does the Solution Work?